jessepav/libgdx-wiki-old/A-Simple-Game.md

-Before diving into the APIs provided by libgdx, let's create a very simple "game" that touches each module a little bit to get a feeling for things.
+Before diving into the APIs provided by libGDX, let's create a very simple "game" that touches each module a little bit to get a feeling for things.
 We'll introduce a few concepts without going into too much detail.

-We'll look at:
+In the following, we'll look at:

   * Basic file access
   * Clearing the screen